jrheard/akaptur.github.com/source/_posts/2013-10-31-python-puzzle-solutions.markdown

 ```

 If you've never dug around with floating-point math, do yourself a favor: it's really interesting stuff.
 The Julia language suggests some good [background reading](http://docs.julialang.org/en/latest/manual/integers-and-floating-point-numbers/#background-and-references).

+_Edit 2: Zev emails that floating-point precision isn't involved here.
+Instead, he's exploiting the fact that floating-point numbers - even those that can be precisely represented - are not interned.
+We'd get the same results using `1.` instead of `.1`.
+This suggests a broader point: many solutions here could have used `a = thing; a is thing`, omitting LINE_B._

 #### Nick Olson-Harris
 [Nick](https://twitter.com/TheNyktos) has a fix to the PyPy integer handling: use a string instead of an int.